About BBJ

 Tokushukai Hospitals | Tokyo Metropolitan Institute of Gerontology |

-To promote the utilization of data obtained by the analysis of biological samples, genome data and omics data are made available in public databases such as the NBDC Human Database and the Genome Restriction Sharing Database (AGD) by DBCLS.
+To promote the utilization of data obtained by the analysis of biological samples, genome data and omics data are made available in public databases such as the NBDC Human Database, the Genome Restriction Sharing Database (AGD) by DBCLS and the CANNDs.
 The BBJ also collaborates with the Japan Clinical Oncology Group (JCOG), the Japan Children’s Cancer Group (JCCG), and the National Hospital Organization (NHO) to store samples collected by these groups.

 The BBJ are also collaborating with Institute of Science Tokyo (former Tokyo Medical and Dental University), Okayama University, and Kanazawa University and accepts their samples and data.